 I = Using your thumb, touch the bottom of your chin and with your first finger, dot your nose as you make the short /i/ sound (as in Icky).
 Tell the children that when (i’s) mother wanted him to eat something he did not like, he said, “This is icky.”
 I liked to suggest something really gross such as fried roaches.
 On some occasions, I provided something with an “icky” smell to lock in the sound.

 O = Show students a puppet of Ms. Odd, the opera singer as you make the short /o/ sound (as in odd).
 Demonstrate how to form your mouth into a circle as you say the /o/ sound.
 Ask children to form circles with their mouths as they sing /o/.
 When I taught short /o/, I was as dramatic as possible.

 U = Push an imaginary barbell from your chest to above your head as you say /u/ as in up.
 Another option is to open an imaginary umbrella as you make the sound of a short (u) (as in umbrella).
 Use realia, (real objects).
 I dramatized this action by including a real umbrella.

 Is (Y) a Vowel or Consonant?

-The letter (y) is actually a vowel more often that it is a consonant.
+The letter (y) is actually a vowel more often than it is a consonant.
 (Y) is a consonant at the beginning of words as in yes.
 (Y) is a vowel when it sounds like either (e) or (i) at the end of syllables.
 In baby (y) replaces (e).
 In my, (y) replaces (i).
-(Y) is a vowel when it acts like a silent (i) or (e) as in may.
+(Y) is a vowel when it acts like a silent (i) or (e) as in May.